 Dreams don’t happen because it’s difficult to stick to our goals.

 Same goes for forming new habits.
-Unless you are able to form new positive habits and let go of harmful ones, you will remain in square one.
+Unless you are able to create new positive habits and let go of harmful ones, you will remain at step one.

 It may not sound very exciting but people who keep repeating their goals and their action points until they become a second nature are the ones who will eventually succeed.